 A local business owner is bridging the gap between coffee and Black people in St. Louis

-ST. LOUIS (KMOV.com) --On the final day of Black History Month, we take a close look at a billion-dollar industry, one that has a lot of history and connection to Black people.
+ST. LOUIS, Mo.
+(KMOV) - On the final day of Black History Month, we take a close look a billion-dollar industry, one that has a lot of history and connection to Black people.

 Jason Wilson, the owner of Northwest Coffee Company, is a local business owner who showed us how he is bridging the gap between coffee and Black people in St. Louis.
 “My interest in it was I wanted to open up coffee shops on the north side of St. Louis,” he said.